 The Sheriff’s Office funding comes from a variety of sources as shown in the graph below.

 Sources of Funds

 Law Enforcement Authority (LEA)

-Tax revenue from the statute-defined Law Enforcement Authority (currently 4.5 mills) is expected to generate $13.6 million in 2014.
+Property tax revenue from the statute-defined Law Enforcement Authority (currently 4.5 mills) is expected to generate $13.1 million in 2015.
 This mill levy is assessed only in unincorporated Douglas County and is used to primarily fund patrol-related activities in the Sheriff’s Office.

 Justice Center Sales & Use Tax

 A 0.43% sales tax was approved by voters in 1995.
 Of this amount, 0.23% was due to sunset as of December 31, 2010.
 In November of 2007, Douglas County voters approved the extension of this portion of the sales tax.
 Of the .23% extended, .13% will provide continued funding for capital needs associated with the Justice Center through 2020.
 The remaining portion, .10%, will assist in funding the costs associated with operating the Justice Center including the jail, courtroom security, Community Justice Services, dispatching, and technological services.

 The ongoing portion pertaining to the original 0.20% of the sales tax collected is transferred to the County’s General Fund where the operating costs for functions defined in the original ballot language are housed.
 In addition, a portion of the additional 0.10% of the sales tax collected based upon the extension is also transferred to the County’s General Fund based upon specific operating budget costs approved.
 The total 2015 transfer amount allocated to the Sheriff’s Office is expected to be $10.6 million.